 Transport Studies

-The next logical step in studying the transport behavior of radium in groundwater is to run small scale column studies under well controlled conditions, which take advantage of the previously studied sorptive behavior, which would be used to understand how radium is carried by groundwater in various conditions.
+Soils, sediments, and fractured rock are porous media, comprised of a multitude of pore domains where mass transfer is dominated by both diffusion and advective flow.
+While batch experiments provide information on adsorption processes transpiring in pore domains containing immobile water, further experiments are required to understand the effect of hydrologic flow on radium adsorption and partitioning with(in) different minerals.
 The general procedure would be to pack columns of an inert porous media (such as glass beads, or quartz sand) would be packed with a known, well distributed quantity of a particular mineral of interest, which would have been previously studied.
 Flow of some water, be it pure water or a brine, would be pushed through the column containing a known concentration of radium, and measurements of the effluent from the column would be analyzed for radium concentrations.
 Variations in the timing, initial condition, and the constituents of these columns can be controlled to analyze different phenomena.

 Initial phenomena I would wish to study is importance of sorption on the transport of radium in these columns.
 To study this, I would perform a series of column experiments containing increasing amounts of a sorbing mineral such as ferrihydrite.
-In one set of experiments, I would saturate the column with a solution contianing no radium, and then flow a solution containing a known concentration of radium through the column.
+In one set of experiments, I would saturate the column with a solution containing no radium, and then flow a solution containing a known concentration of radium through the column.
 The effluent of the column would be sampled for radium until the effluent concentration reaches a steady state condition.
 After this, I would then flow a solution without radium through, again sampling the effluent and measuring for radium until some steady state is reached.
 These time based experiments would establish a number of radium transport properties in ideal conditions.
 These include, typical breakthrough times, equilibration times, retardation factors, and the strength of radium retention.
-Variations of the mineral and solution composition, similar to that in the sorption experiments would further elucidate important factors in transport.
+Variations in solid and solution composition, similar to that in the sorption experiments would further elucidate important factors in transport, including the evolution of iron and manganese minerals and their impact on Ra retention.
 These experiments in ideal conditions would then give way to experiments in less ideal conditions, using more complicated media and solutions.
 For example, soil cores from relevant field sites, such as those near Fukushima, or other field sites such as those at the Massachusetts Military reservation on Cape Cod can be used CITE SOMETHING PLEASE.

-These column experiments would also be accompanied by modeling efforts using transport modeling software PHREEQC and MIN3P CITATION?, which would be calibrated to predict the characteristic behavior of the experiments.
+These column experiments would also be accompanied by modeling efforts using reactive transport modeling software PHREEQC and MIN3P CITATION?, which would be calibrated to predict the characteristic behavior of the experiments.
 To do this, data from the sorption experiments will be combined with measurements of the column characteristics (such as porosity) to produce concentration profiles over time.
 A properly calibrated model will closely match the experimental results.
-Ideally, I would prefer to avoid generating empirical parameters for these model fits, as they will have little value when evaluating real life situations with more complex porous media.
+Adsorption/desorption parameters will be ascertained for flow conditions.